California weather by month

 Top California destinations

-Below are average maximum temperatures at popular destinations in California for next month - April.
+Below are average maximum temperatures at popular countries, regions and places in California for next month - March.
 Select a destination to see the climate guide for all months of the year.

 All California destinations